ligurio/luzer/docs/usage.md

-LuaJIT metrics are accounted using LuaJIT hooks that are also used by internal LuaJIT tools (see `src/jit`), so custom hooks break these tools.
+LuaJIT metrics are accounted using LuaJIT hooks that are also used by internal LuaJIT tools (see `src/jit`), so custom hooks break these tools and `-jdump` stops dumping traces.
 By default, LuaJIT metrics are turned on and can be disabled by setting the enviroment variable `DISABLE_LUAJIT_METRICS`.
 CMake options `ENABLE_LUAJIT` and `LUAJIT_FRIENDLY_MODE` must be enabled in the build for using metrics.